bhaumikeduaccount/ctec-3905/html-proj/read.md

  would be my only criticism for it as it is simple and doesn't have a back end.
 Moreover, maybe have some more themes which the user can change with a JS which allows the user to choose through setting their preferred theme or a popup at loading for them to choose would allow for a better browsing experience.

+ ## Tools used
+ PHPstorm was used for this project along with chrome and firefox browsers for inspection and testing.